DahanPan/DahanPan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a Ph.D. candidate in the computer security research team [GoSec](https://gosec.sjtu.edu.cn/) in the CS department, Shanghai Jiao Tong University, advised by Prof. [Yuanyuan Zhang](http://yyjess.com/).

+My research interests include Software and System Security, Fuzzing, and TEE.
+I graduated from Lanzhou University in 2019 with a B.S. in Computer Science.

 Research Interests
 ======
-Binary analysis, Fuzzing, TEE, System Security.
+Software and system security, Fuzzing, and TEE.

 Education
 ======
 * Ph.D.
-Department of Computer Science and Engineering, 2026 (expected)
+Department of Computer Science and Engineering, Shanghai Jiao Tong University, 2026 (expected)
 * M.S.
 School of Cyber Science and Engineering, Shanghai Jiao Tong University, 2022
 * B.S.
 School of Information Science and Engineering, Lanzhou University, 2020